Home » Michigan Travel Regions » Northern Michigan » Headlands International Dark Sky Park: A Local’s Guide (Free, Open 24/7)

-Headlands International Dark Sky Park is one of the few places in Michigan where you can see the Milky Way with your naked eye — roughly 550 acres of old-growth woodland on the Lake Michigan shore just west of Mackinaw City, free to enter and open 24/7.
-It was the 6th International Dark Sky Park certified in the United States, and on a clear, moonless night it’s as dark as the Lower Peninsula gets.
+Headlands International Dark Sky Park is one of the few places in Michigan where you can see the Milky Way with your naked eye — roughly 550 acres of woodland on the Lake Michigan shore just west of Mackinaw City, free to enter and open 24 hours a day, every day of the year.
+On a clear, moonless night it’s as dark as the Lower Peninsula gets.

 Meteors streaking over Headlands International Dark Sky Park near Mackinaw City, Michigan